 It is okay for you to decide to hold an intervention for an alcoholic loved one.
 But you must realize that intervention for alcoholics is NOT an impromptu affair.
-You just cannot catch hold of the person at any time during the day, start voicing your thoughts and opinions, and hope that you will be able to persuade (or arm-twist) him or her into seeking help.
+You just cannot catch hold of the person at any time during the day, start voicing your thoughts and opinions, and hope that you will be able to persuade (or arm-twist) him or her into seeking help with alcohol addiction.

 Should you have an intervention at home?